Thought Leadership

 Historical Time Line of Happiness Development Initiatives:

-• 2005-International Institute of Management introduced second generation GNH (GNH 2.0), the first GNH Index and the first Global GNH Index Survey
+2005-Executive Education Institute introduced second generation GNH (GNH 2.0), the first GNH Index and the first Global GNH Index Survey

-• 2006-The International Institute of Management published a policy white paper for the implementation of GNH philosophy in the US
+2006-The Executive Education Institute published a policy white paper for the implementation of GNH philosophy in the US

 Alagappa University